saikumargudelly/Krishna-BG-AI/README.md

 ## Training

-To fine-tune Raadhe on your own dataset:
+To fine-tune KRISH on your own dataset:

 1. Prepare your training data in ChatML format (see `data/sample_conversations.json` for example)
 2. Update training parameters in `config/train_config.yaml`